beyerja/PrEWMultiSetupTest/Readme.md

-# PrEWRunExample - Fitting example for PrEW
+# PrEWMultiSetupTest - Testing a large number of setups with PrEW

 Script to perform a `PrEW` fit using the `PrEWUtils` library.